Early Learning Educators Talk to Start Up Van

 Mark: Because they are the future.

 Derrick: Yeah, and they are the future.
-And look, soft skills is seems to be the focus around the place.
+And look, soft skills seem to be the focus around the place.
 Having students who can be resilient, independent, co-work, serve, know how to communicate globally and effectively, know how to serve.
 And all those areas of soft skills is something in education no matter how old you are.
 Early years, right up to tertiary and as an adult.

 Mark: Yeah, of course, yeah.